noahwseo/noahwseo.github.io/content/authors/admin/_index.md

     url: https://www.uvic.ca

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include scale development and validation in psychology.
+bio: I serve as a psychometrician and research associate at the University of Victoria.

 # Interests to show in About widget
 interests: